VeriX-Anon: A Multi-Layered Framework for Mathematically Verifiable Outsourced Target-Driven Data Anonymization: Discussion and Limitations

 Boundary Sentinels are generated from records with RF prediction probability $P \in [0.45, 0.55]$.
 The number of such records depends on the class distribution: balanced datasets produce more boundary candidates than imbalanced ones.
 In our experiments, Adult Income (76/24 split) yielded 501 boundary candidates, Bank Marketing (88/12 split) yielded only 13, and Diabetes (89/11 split) yielded only 4.
 This asymmetry has a direct effect on detection power.
 When the Lazy adversary drops 5\% of records from the Bank Marketing outsourced dataset (420 out of 8,413), the probability that all 13 sentinels survive is:

-A 52\% evasion probability is unacceptable for a standalone detection mechanism.
-In our experiments, sentinels caught Adult Income (157/160 present, 3 missing) and Diabetes (3/4 present, 1 missing).
-Bank Marketing sentinels all survived the drop (13/13 present).
-Layer~2b (Twins) compensated in every case: 400 twins per dataset produced clear detection signals (347/400 to 359/400 consistent, with 41 to 53 missing).
+A 52\% evasion probability is high for a standalone detection mechanism, and Diabetes is worse: with only 4 sentinels, the same calculation gives $(1 - 4/8404)^{420} \approx 0.82$.
+Across all seven datasets, Layer~2a still caught the Lazy cloud on six of them: the five datasets carrying the full 160 sentinels each lost 3 (157 present), and Diabetes lost 1 of 4.
+Only Bank Marketing escaped Layer~2a, with all 13 sentinels surviving the drop.
+Layer~2b (Twins) compensated in every case: with 400 twins per dataset, consistency ranged from 347/400 to 367/400 (33 to 53 missing), enough to flag every Lazy cloud.
 This confirms the design rationale for including twins alongside sentinels, but it also exposes the sentinel layer as the weakest link when class imbalance is severe.

 Two mitigations are possible.
 First, adaptive injection: if the boundary region yields fewer than a minimum threshold of candidates (e.g., 50), the client could widen the probability band (e.g., $P \in [0.40, 0.60]$) or oversample existing boundary points with stronger perturbation.
 Second, density-aware sentinel allocation: instead of a fixed 2\% ratio, allocate sentinels proportionally to the boundary density so that every dataset reaches a target evasion probability (e.g., $P_{\text{evade}} < 0.01$).
 Both strategies are left to future work.